These Minted Mushy Peas are the perfect side dish to your fish & chip supper. Green, fresh and zingy, they are free from the top 14 allergens!

 - Puree - If you want to make this into a puree to serve alongside some scallops or even for a baby puree, add a tablespoon or two of the cooking water from the peas and add to the saucepan before blending with a stick blender until you have reached a smooth consistency, adding more water if needed.

-- Fritters - Make them into pea fritters, swapping the sweetcorn in this fritter recipe for the same amount in weight of the mushy pea mixture.
+- Fritters - Make them into pea fritters, swapping the sweetcorn in this egg free fritter recipe for the same amount in weight of the mushy pea mixture.

 Leftovers can be cooled and kept in the fridge in an airtight container for up to 3 days.

-To re-heat, either pop in the microwave for a couple of minutes, until piping hot, stirring halfway or heat gently in a saucepan for 4-5 minutes, stirring regularly until warmed through.
+To re-heat, pop in the microwave for a couple of minutes, until piping hot, stirring halfway.

 You can also freeze the mushy peas in a suitable container for up to 3 months.

-Defrost in the fridge overnight and re-heat as above.
+When ready to serve, defrost in the fridge overnight and reheat as above.

 Marrowfat peas are green mature peas that are left to dry out in the field instead of being harvested when they are young.
 They are larger than the garden pea and not as green.